Education Research Current Organisation and Cooperation NL

 Summary

 With deep roots and a broad geographic presence, Reformed and Evangelical theologies form a robust and vibrant tradition within global Christianity.
-Confronted with the complexities and intrigues of modern life, this track sets out to explore this rich tradition in the challenges it faces, as well as the opportunities, for theological contemplation, it offers.
+Confronted with the complexities and intrigues of modern life, this study route sets out to explore this rich tradition in the challenges it faces, as well as the opportunities, for theological contemplation, it offers.

-This track explores the history of the Reformed and Evangelical tradition within Christianity, and teaches students to reason theologically (as Reformed/Evangelical theologians).
+This study route explores the history of the Reformed and Evangelical tradition within Christianity, and teaches students to reason theologically (as Reformed/Evangelical theologians).
 Contemporary issues that are hotly debated within Evangelicalism – like evolutionary theory – are discussed.
 The same goes for theological questions raised by practices and spiritualities within faith communities; topics like providence and God’s presence are related to divine guidance in believer’s lives and the gifts of the Spirit in charismatic circles.

 Courses